zai-i/zaizai/src/pages/poems/2023-05-21-dancing-with-my-rubik’s-cube.md

 arcane secrets from Youtube, Rubik’s dancing.

 As the clock-hands tick, second-hand knowledge\
-fills up the evenings, Zai—quick flicks, dancing.
+fills up the evenings, Zai.
+Quick flicks, dancing.